PaulineNvle/markdown-challenge/README.md

 I'am a master at being clumsy 🫣

-For example, I stayed 3 hours without noticing that my glasses were missing a lens, it is because it is not a corrective lens but a blue one.
+For example, I stayed 3 hours without noticing that my glasses were missing a lens, it is because it is not a corrective lens but a blue loght protecter one.

  #### TL;DR ####